-- Grana Padano (PDO, Northen Italy) -cow- considered inferior than Parmigiano Reggiano because aged less (9 months minimum) and produced with less strict quality regulations.
+- Grana Padano (PDO, northen Italy) –cow– considered inferior to Parmigiano Reggiano because aged less (9 months minimum) and produced with less strict quality regulations.

-- Parmigiano Reggiano (PDO, Provinces of Parma, Reggio Emilia, Modena, Bologna, Mantua) -cow-, one of the most representative Italian cheeses in the world - its origins can be traced back to the middle ages and the recipe hasn't changed substantially (this cheese is aged at least 12 months and up to 30).
-Its bad North American imitations are called Parmesan.
-It's eaten on its own or used as a complement to hundreds of recipes, most pastas and risottos.
+- Parmigiano Reggiano (PDO, Provinces of Parma, Reggio Emilia, Modena, Bologna, Mantua) –cow-, one of the most representative Italian cheeses in the world – its origins can be traced back to the middle ages and the recipe hasn’t changed substantially (this cheese is aged at least 12 months and up to 30).
+It’s eaten on its own or used as a complement to hundreds of recipes, most pasta dishes, and risottos.

 - Aged Pecorino – (4 varieties of PDO: Sardo, Romano, Toscano, Siciliano from the corresponding regions) –sheep– a mildly aged variety also exists.

 - Mozzarella –cow, water buffalo– can be made of cow milk, but the one made of water buffalo milk is more renowned and “Mozzarella di Bufala Campana” is PDO.
 Small sized mozzarellas, usually with high water content are called bocconcini.
 Similar products are fior di latte and Treccia.